 ‘Using this guide from Getting on Board, charities of all sizes can successfully and affordably recruit trustees outside their usual pool of contacts.’

 Sarah Atkinson, Director for Policy, Planning and Communications, Charity Commission

 This full-colour, print version of the guide is available exclusively from DSC, but a free download is accessible from www.gettingonboard.org.

 Have a look inside How to recruit trustees for your charity.

 How to become a charity trustee and Recruiting trustees for your charity were created by Getting on Board, a charity that helps individuals, employers and members of professional networks become new leaders in communities through board-level volunteering.
-The guide was written by Lynn Cadman, a governance consultant, project manager and trainer who previously worked for the Charity Commission.
+The guides were written by Lynn Cadman, a governance consultant, project manager and trainer who previously worked for the Charity Commission.

 By placing this order you agree to DSC's terms and conditions: